KD9YQK/ax25meshchat/docs/mesh_protocol_fcc_compliance.md

 ## 7. Deduplication and Forwarding

+To further reduce unnecessary retransmissions, the application layer may request only specific missing message ranges when gaps are detected.
+This targeted recovery mechanism reduces airtime usage and does not alter RF emission behavior.

 Each DATA frame is uniquely identified by (origin_id, sequence_number).
 Duplicate packets are dropped to reduce channel congestion.